Pierre-Ka/Blog-OP5/README.txt

 1. Clone this repository
 1. Use "composer update" in the root repository
-1. Create a database on your SGDB (MySQL) with the name saved in .env.ini
+1. Create a database on your SGDB (MySQL) with the name : project5_blog
 1. Import the database file project5_blog.sql
 1. Open the file .env and insert the following parameters :
 		- dbname : 'mysql: host=localhost;dbname=project5_blog;charset=utf8'(dbname= project5_blog by default, you can choose name for the database)